 The focus of Drs.
-Wang and Ingle's research is to identify biomarkers that can predict who is most likely to benefit from SERM prevention therapy and aromatase inhibitors.
+Wang and Ingle’s research is to identify biomarkers that can predict who is most likely to benefit from SERM prevention therapy and aromatase inhibitors.
 They have identified two genetic markers that appear to be associated with response to SERM treatment.
-The same genes are involved in regulation of the BRCA genes, and so they may also be important in selecting patients for PARP inhibitor therapy, a therapy that is currently in clinical trials for BRCA-related and triple negative breast cancer.
+The same genes are involved in regulation of the BRCA genes, and so they may also be important in selecting patients for PARP inhibitor therapy, a therapy that has been approved to treat advanced BRCA-related breast and ovarian cancers.

 These findings indicate that, for the first time, breast cancer prevention therapy may be able to be "personalized" by using genetic biomarkers.
 The team will continue to explore the genetic differences related to effectiveness of tamoxifen and aromatase inhibitors.

-Their ultimate goal is to establish the genetic basis for selecting the best endocrine therapy treatment for a given woman either to prevent breast cancer when she is at high risk or to prevent recurrence when it has already been diagnosed.
+Their ultimate goal is to establish the genetic basis for selecting the best endocrine therapy treatment for a given woman, either to prevent breast cancer when she is at high risk or to prevent recurrence when she has already been diagnosed.